10 out of 10

 Betty’s Toybox kindly sent me this toy to review, after offering me the Vamp or the Destiny.
 I picked the Vamp because it seemed to gear more towards g-spot stimulation, and because I’m not the biggest fan of testicles on my sex toys.
-Therefore, the Vamp was the obvious choice for me, but I’m 100% sure the Destiny is great too, because Rose said so.
+Therefore, the Vamp was the obvious choice for me, but I’m 100% sure the Destiny is great too.

 How, the Vamp doesn’t particularly provide a challenge in any way.
 The girth is accessible, the length is 7″ (about average for insertables).
 However, the super soft silicone offers something that I have never felt before: caresses.